easylogic/sapa/README.md

 # Basic concept

+sapa helps you to create applications naturally in html without compiling.

-* No compile.
+* No compile
-* No dependencies.
+* No virtual dom
-* Simple dom event system
+* Simple DOM event system

 # Install